A truncated Siegel-Weil formula and Borcherds forms: Borcherds forms and the Siegel-Weil formula

-Using the quadratic form $q$ we factor the vector space $V(\R)$ into the direct sum of two vector spaces where $V^+(\R)$ is a totally positive definite quadratic space and $V^-(\R)$ is a totally negative definite quadratic space.
-The group $\SO(2)\oplus \SO(p)$ is a maximal compact subgroup of $\SO(V)(\R)$.
-Following \cite[prop.\;1.6,\;p.\;12]{Milne_Shim} we construct a Hermitian symmetric domain as follows:
+Using the quadratic form $q$ we fix an orthogonal decomposition where $V^{(p,2),+}(\R)$ is positive definite and $V^{(p,2),-}(\R)$ is negative definite.
+The group $S(O(2)\oplus O(p))$ is a maximal compact subgroup of $\SO(V^{(p,2)})(\R)$.
+Following \cite[Proposition\;1.6,\;p.\;12]{Milne_Shim} we construct a Hermitian symmetric domain as follows:

 Let us fix $\Kgrp<\widetilde{\Hgrp}(\A_f)$ a compact open subgroup.
 We define the Shimura variety associated to $\widetilde{\Hgrp}$ with level $\Kgrp$ by the following double quotient: